 We believe p53 mutations are prime targets for precision oncology, as more than 50% of all human cancers contain a p53 mutation.
 Identifying the specific p53 gene mutation and structurally correcting the corresponding mutant p53 protein can potentially serve as a basis of treatment for these cancers.
 Diagnostic tests are currently used by physicians in their practice to identify patients with p53 mutations.
-Given the high prevalence of p53 mutations in cancers, we believe that the best way to address p53-driven cancers is by targeting individual p53 mutations using a precision oncology approach and significantly expand the scope of patients who can benefit from targeted therapies.
+Given the high prevalence of p53 mutations in cancers, we believe that an effective way to address p53-driven cancers is by targeting individual p53 mutations using a precision oncology approach and significantly expanding the scope of patients who can benefit from targeted therapies.
+In addition, we believe that our platform can also be leveraged to expand our pipeline by identifying targets that modulate wild-type p53.
+Given our deep understanding of and expertise in p53 biology, we believe that pursuing product candidates that target inhibitors of wild-type p53 can also expand the scope of patients who can benefit from targeted therapies.